pulcher/ignite-learning-paths-training-aiml/aiml10/workshop-content/workshop-task3.md

 # Run the Azure Function in the Cloud

-1. Open the `Cloud Forms Skills` Request and change the Pre-request script to set the `storageAccount` variable to your storage account (in the video the variable is `ttinvoicestorage`) and the `SASValue` to the appropriate Secure Access Signature to the `train` container.
+1. Open the `Cloud Forms Skills` Request and change the Pre-request script to set the `storageAccount` variable to your storage account (in the video the variable is `ttinvoicestorage`) and the `SASValue` to the appropriate Secure Access Signature to the `test` container.
 To learn how to get a Secure Access Signature, refer to our [brief explanation](../sas.md).

 ```javascript
 pm.environment.set('storageAccount', '<YOUR STORAGE ACCOUNT>')